 This sheet is about exposure to fluconazole in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This information is based on available published literature.
+It should not take the place of medical care and advice from your healthcare provider.

 What is fluconazole?

-Fluconazole is a medication used to treat yeast and fungal infections.
-It can be taken orally (by mouth), injected, or given IV (into a vein).
+Fluconazole is a medication that has been used to treat yeast and fungal infections.
+It can be taken orally (by mouth), injected, or given by IV (into a vein).
 It is most commonly used as a single oral dose of 150 mg to treat vaginal yeast infections.
-For severe fungal infections involving the whole body, higher IV doses of up to 800 mg daily have been used.
+For severe fungal infections involving the whole body, higher IV doses of up to 800 mg daily may be used.
 Fluconazole is sold under the brand name Diflucan®.

-The Centers for Disease Control and Prevention (CDC) have posted guidelines for treating vaginal yeast infections; these guidelines recommend topical therapies rather than oral medication.
+The Centers for Disease Control and Prevention (CDC) guidelines for treating vaginal yeast infections recommend using topical therapies instead of oral medication.

 I take fluconazole.
 Can it make it harder for me to get pregnant?

-A study in laboratory animals did not find that fluconazole affected fertility.
-Studies in humans have not been done to see if fluconazole could make it harder for to get pregnant.
+Studies have not been done to see if fluconazole can make it harder to get pregnant.

-Does taking fluconazole increase the chance for miscarriage?
+Does taking fluconazole increase the chance of miscarriage?

-Miscarriage can occur in any pregnancy.
-There is mixed information on whether taking fluconazole can increase the chance for miscarriage.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+Information on whether taking fluconazole can increase the chance for miscarriage is mixed.

 One study looking at almost 600 pregnancies suggested an increased chance for miscarriage if any dose of fluconazole was used during early pregnancy.
-A second study looked at miscarriages among people who filled a prescription for single-dose oral fluconazole for vaginal yeast infection between weeks 7 and 22 weeks of their pregnancy.
-They found a slightly higher chance of miscarriage than expected.
-This type of study cannot tell if these people actually used the medication after filling their prescription and also has other study flaws making it hard to confirm that the chance for pregnancy loss was really higher in this group.
+A second study looking at miscarriages among people who filled a prescription for single-dose oral fluconazole for vaginal yeast infection between weeks 7 and 22 of pregnancy reported a slightly higher chance of miscarriage.
+Studies based on filled prescriptions or prescription records cannot tell if a person took the medication.
+Also, this study has other flaws that make it hard to confirm that the chance for pregnancy loss was truly higher in this group.
+It is also hard to confirm if the study outcomes are related to the medication or other factors.

-Alternatively, two studies involving over 500 pregnancies with low dose oral fluconazole use in the months before or during their pregnancy did not find an increased chance for miscarriage.
-The FDA issued a statement in October 2019 concluding that available studies do not provide definite evidence of an increased chance for miscarriage with a single 150 mg dose of oral fluconazole.
+Two studies involving over 500 pregnancies with low-dose oral fluconazole use in the months before or during their pregnancy did not find an increased chance for miscarriage.
+The U.S. Food and Drug Administration (FDA) made a statement in October 2019 saying available studies do not provide definite evidence of an increased chance for miscarriage with a single 150 mg dose of oral fluconazole.

 Does taking fluconazole increase the chance of birth defects?

-A pattern of birth defects of the head, face, bones and heart were reported in the five children of four people that took high doses (400 to 1200 mg per day) of fluconazole for many weeks in pregnancy to treat severe fungal infections.
-These cases on their own cannot prove cause and effect, but the unusual infant findings have raised concern that the high dose of fluconazole may be the cause of the birth defects.
+A review of six studies reported that exposure to a dose higher than 150 mg in the first trimester slightly increases the chance of heart defects.
+A pattern of birth defects of the head, face, bones, and heart was reported in the five children of four people that took high doses (400 to 1200 mg per day) of fluconazole for many weeks in pregnancy to treat severe fungal infections.
+These cases on their own cannot prove that fluconazole caused these problems, but the unusual findings in these children have raised concern that the high dose of fluconazole may be the cause of the birth defects.

 In summary, it is unlikely that the use of a single low dose of oral fluconazole during early pregnancy would greatly increase the chance of birth defects.
-However, the use of high dose fluconazole for many weeks might be associated with an increase in the chance of birth defects in the exposed baby.
+The use of high-dose fluconazole for many weeks might be associated with an increased chance of birth defects.

-Studies have not found an increase in premature birth (birth before 37 weeks of pregnancy) or low birth weight (weighing less than 5 pounds, 8 ounces (2500 grams) at birth) following a single dose of fluconazole.
-One study did not find an increased chance for stillbirth with any use of fluconazole.
+Studies have not found an increased chance of preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth) following a single dose of fluconazole.
+Studies including over 5500 pregnancies exposed to fluconazole did not find an increased chance for stillbirth.

 Does taking fluconazole in pregnancy affect future behavior or learning for the child?

-Studies have not been done to see if fluconazole can cause behavior or learning issues for a child exposed in pregnancy.
+Studies have not been done to see if fluconazole can cause behavior or learning issues for the child.

 Breastfeeding while taking fluconazole:

-There is one study in laboratory animals that found lowered sperm count while the animal was exposed to fluconazole.
+Studies have not been done in humans to see if fluconazole could affect male fertility (ability to get partner pregnant) or increase the chance of birth defects.
+One study in laboratory animals found lowered sperm count while the animal was exposed to fluconazole.
 Sperm counts returned to normal two months after stopping treatment.
-Studies have not been done in humans to see if fluconazole could affect male fertility.
-In general, exposures that males or sperm donors have are unlikely to increase the risks to a pregnancy.
+In general, exposures that fathers or sperm donors are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.